Where did the idea for Geisha Tea come from?

-At the time my wife and I had just started dating and she is from Japan, I thought we could dress her up like a mascot, as a Geisha, everyone loved the idea and thus “Geisha Tea“ was born the sitting room of an Aussie Psych Trance band called ”Endless Valley“.
+At the time my wife and I had just started dating and she is from Japan, I thought we could dress her up like a mascot, as a Geisha, everyone loved the idea and thus “Geisha Tea“ was born in the sitting room of an Aussie Psych Trance band called ”Endless Valley“.

 How did you get started in your industry?

-Well, I have always been artistic and I have helped to renovate houses for the past 15 years so it makes sense to start doing it full time and start blending that into building more sustainable eco-village type projects and healing centers.
+Well, I have always been artistic and I have helped to renovate houses for the past 15 years so it makes sense to start doing it full-time and start blending that into building more sustainable eco-village-type projects and healing centers.

 Why do you think that PR is the tool you need to implement in your business and how it helps to grow your business?